vserova/book/pages/ch_xmlwrapp.md

 Other methods and options are available for saving the transformation result - see [save\_to\_stream()](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=save_to_stream), [save\_to\_file()](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=save_to_file), and [save\_options](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/lxr/ident?i=save_options).

-<span class="nctnt highlight">Note:</span> The transformation output will be affected by a number of factors:
+*Note:* The transformation output will be affected by a number of factors:

 -   If there is no output method specified in the XSL, or if the specified method is not "`html`" or "`text`", then the effective output method will be "`xml`".